It is an outpost of Ireland in the heart of Manhattan.

 “I am delighted to announce that we have allocated €4.5 million (US$4.8m) in grant funding to support the work of over 140 organisations throughout the United States.
 The funding will allow them to continue to supply vital services to our most vulnerable emigrants and to promoting Irish heritage.

 "I also know that many of these organisations rely on committed staff and volunteers to deliver these important programmes.
-I have met many the teams over the years and their dedication and resolve is always inspiring.”
+I have met many of the teams over the years and their dedication and resolve is always inspiring.”

-During his remarks in the Ireland house main reception room Mr. Martin paid tribute to two giants of the Irish American community who recently passed away, Adrian Flannelly and Malachy McCourt.
+During his remarks in the Ireland House main reception room Mr. Martin paid tribute to two giants of the Irish American community who recently passed away, Adrian Flannelly and Malachy McCourt.